brandur/sorg/content/passages-drafts/001-portland.md

-Magellan's strait, or in the case of my far more mundane life, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is the material making up the face on my favorite products like the iPhone or Seamaster, the window through which to watch the passing countryside by air or rail, or the intricate optics of my camera's lens.
+Magellan's strait, or in the case of my far more mundane life, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is the material making up the face on my favorite products like the iPhone or Submariner, the window through which to watch the passing countryside by air or rail, or the intricate optics of my camera's lens.